anthonykasza/hdc_experiments/README.md

           - e.g. PDUs typically have a maximum length defined by RFCs
       - approximate linear mapping - cheaper than exact linear mapping
         - "Approximate linear mapping [58] does not guarantee ideal linear characteristic of the mapping, but the overall decay of similarity between feature levels will be approximately linear"
+        - only store the start and stop HVs instead of the entire hyperspace
+        - constrcut levels on the fly
     - circular, useful for modulus/cyclical calculations such as:
       - seasons of the year, hours of the day, months of the year
       - color spaces